-Statement of An early dairy farm located on the boundary of the town representatvie of the importance of Significance: dairying in early Camden.
+Statement of An early dairy farm located on the boundary of the town representative of the importance of Significance: dairying in early Camden.
 Representative of town farms.
-Representative of the character of dairy stud.
+Representative of the character of or Provenance: area of the property.
+During the twentieth century the Farm was used principally as a dairy/ dairy stud.
 At various times the irrigatable areas along the River were leased to Chinese farmers for market gardens.

-> Camden as a town centre ringed by rural and agricutlural industries.
+Camden as a town centre ringed by rural and agricuttural industries.